Diplo-Docus/ElevatorManager/README.md

 # Elevator Manager demo application
-Elevator Manager is a Java based, Spring boot REST web server application that provides resources for obtaining Elevators status information in a given Building, as well as for modifying the Elevators' current weight and current floor status within a given set of constraints.
+Elevator Manager is a Java based, Spring boot REST web service application that provides resources for obtaining Elevators status information in a given Building, as well as for modifying the Elevators' current weight and current floor status within a given set of constraints.

 ### Building and running the application